USEFUL INFORMATION: Short introduction to bash

 Using the commands we’ve just seen:

-echo $prefix # display White
+echo $path_filenameR1 # display 01_toy_data/White_R1.fastq.gz

 Show the code

-echo $prefix # display White
+echo $path_filenameR1 # display 01_toy_data/White_R1.fastq.gz

 Show the code